 Search controls a rapidly emerging Critical Rare Earth Element ("CREE") District in SE Labrador that is road accessible and on/near tidewater.
 The FOXTROT Deposit was the first of three important discoveries.
 Based on surface expression, the other two, Deep Fox and Fox Meadow, appear to be at least as large as FOXTROT.
-Surface channel sample assays at Deep Fox yielded grades 15% higher than channels at FOXTROT.
-Search has identified more than 20 other prospects in this highly accessible District and has developed a proprietary, scalable, hydrometallurgical process to optimize every opportunity to position as a competitive low-cost supplier of CREE well into the future.
+Surface channel sample and 2017 drill core sample assays at Deep Fox yielded average grades at least 15% higher than channels at FOXTROT.
+Search has identified more than 20 other prospects in this highly accessible District and has developed a proprietary, scalable, hydrometallurgical process to optimize every opportunity to position as a competitive lowcost supplier of CREE well into the future.
 Search enjoys tremendous support from the Government of Canada and the Government of Newfoundland and Labrador, both of which have financially supported the development of our proprietary metallurgical process.
 In addition, Search personnel on the ground have built strong relationships with local communities and with the Nunatukavut Community Council who represent the local indigenous people.
 All of these factors will help to ensure that our project can be brought into production at relatively low capital and operating costs and in a timely manner.